Adaptive Renovations For Disabled Veterans - Help us Help our Veterans

-Please let me know if you or someone you know has a property that can be used to help a disabled veteran or someone with a disability.
+Please let me know if you or someone you know has a donation or property that can be used to help a disabled veteran or someone with a disability.
 It does not matter the condition.
-We will give a disabled veteran or a family with disabilities an adapted home while working with the Department of Veteran Affairs and HUDVAS.
+We will guide or provide adaptive and affordable housing to veterans, families with disabilities and families in need.
+We work with the Department of Veteran Affairs and HUDVASH.
 We accept all types of donations like properties, used cars, boats, or anything else you can donate to help our non-profit’s mission.
 Please let us know by calling 410-302-5752 if you know of a family that needs help.

 Please Join Our Team

 A VET Built is a veteran-owned small non-profit business providing used but in good condition furniture and household goods for our veterans in Maryland and in other areas.
 Our philanthropy is to guide our veterans and struggling families in need of affordable and adaptive housing.
 We have many years’ experience in commercial construction, remodeling, renovations, electrical, HVAC, and giving back.
 Also, planning to provide fun recreational opportunities for our veterans and families.
 Please join our team by giving back to families in need of help.

 We are about giving back.
 We are dedicated to helping disabled and families in need of help.